 Dr Nguyen received his bachelor degree in electrical engineering from Portland State University, Oregon in 2011 with a GPA of 3.97/4.0.
 From 2011 to early 2013, he was a product yield engineer at Intel where he received the Intel Global Test Manufacturing Group (TMG) Excellence award in Q4, 2012.

-In 2016, Dr Nguyen received his PhD in engineering (photovoltaics) from the Australian National University (ANU).
+In 12/2016, Dr Nguyen received his PhD in engineering (photovoltaics) from the Australian National University (ANU).
 In 2017, he was a visiting scientist at the United States' National Renewable Energy Laboratory (NREL).
 Currently, Dr Nguyen is a research fellow and lecturer at the ANU.
-He has published 39 scientific peer-reviewed papers, delivered 8 international talks and seminars, and is an Associate Fellow of The Higher Education Academy, UK.
+He has published 49 scientific peer-reviewed papers, delivered 10 international talks and seminars, and is an Associate Fellow of The Higher Education Academy, UK.
 He received CECS's Dean Award for Excellence in Supervision in 12/2018.

 Australian Renewable Energy Agency (ARENA) R&D Round 3 (03/2018-09/2021).